Tobechukwu-Ikenwe/C-learning-coded/README.md

 ## Philosophy

 I created these programs **for fun** and to **help others learn**.
-I believe that **if you can’t explain your code to a beginner, you don’t truly understand it yourself**.
+I believe that **if you can’t explain your code to someone with no experience(like my buddy Richard Feynman said), you don’t truly understand it yourself**.
 That’s why you’ll find lots of inline comments not just here but also in my more complex projects, step-by-step explanations, and simple, readable code in this repo.

-These are not just programs—they’re learning tools.
+These are not just programs they’re learning tools.
 My hope is that they’ll make C++ concepts **less intimidating and more approachable** for anyone starting out.

 ---